Pirates vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Pittsburgh Pirates and Washington Nationals will play on Friday at Nationals Park, at 7:05 PM ET, with Andrew McCutchen and Alex Call among those expected to step up at the plate.
+The Pittsburgh Pirates and Washington Nationals will play on Saturday at Nationals Park, at 1:05 PM ET, with Bryan Reynolds and Keibert Ruiz -- two hot hitters -- expected to step up at the plate.

-The Nationals are +105 moneyline underdogs for this matchup with the favorite Pirates (-130).
-The total for the matchup is listed at 9 runs.
+Bookmakers list the Pirates as -135 favorites on the moneyline, while giving the underdog Nationals +110 moneyline odds to win.
+The total is 9 runs for the matchup (with -120 odds to hit the over and +100 odds on the under).

 Rep your team with officially licensed Piratesgear!
 Head to Fanatics to find jerseys, shirts, and much more.